freedomofpress/securedrop-docs/docs/admin/workstation_reference/backup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-   Before starting your backup, decide whether you want to back up your data from ``sd-app``.
-If you skip this step, all previous messages exchanged between Sources and Journalists, as well as any submitted files you have downloaded will not be included in the backup.
-The first time you log in on a restored SecureDrop Workstation, everything will need to be re-downloaded from your SecureDrop server.
+   Before starting your backup, decide whether you want to back up your data from ``sd-app``, noting the caveats listed above.

 Preserve files from ``dom0`` and ``sd-gpg``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^